 Were you assigned early on a spread?

-Were you assigned on a spread and looking to exercise your long leg?
+Were you assigned early on a spread and want to exercise your long leg?
 A covered stock order could be more favorable than an exercise request.
 To learn more, please click here.

 Does the option expire today?